Deep Visual Odometry with Events and Frames: Experiments

-\myemphparagraph{Malapert landing.} Malapert landing consists of $20$ minutes of data, divided into $2$ sequences from a simulation of the Malapert south Moon region.
+\myemphparagraph{Malapert landing.} It features a total of $20$ minutes of simulated recordings from the Malapert south Moon region, divided into $2$ sequences.
 We use the planets and satellites simulator PANGU \footnote{https://pangu.software/} to generate realistic descent trajectories, each $250$ km long in altitude and $40$ km in translation, featuring partial or complete darkness.
 Ground truth poses of the spacecraft's center of mass are provided at $5$Hz, together with $640 \times 480$ synchronized RGB images.
-We generate synthetic events using Vid2E~\cite{Gehrig_2020_CVPR} with default settings.
+We generate synthetic events using Vid2E~\cite{Gehrig20cvpr} with default settings.

-\myemphparagraph{Apollo Landing.} Apollo landing is a real dataset consisting of a total of $5$ minutes of recording, split into $6$ trajectories, featuring both vertical and lateral descent trajectories on a $260 \times 260$ cm scale replica of the Apollo 17 landing site.
-Frames and events are recorded with a beam-splitter setup featuring a $20$Hz FLIR BFS-U3-12263c RGB camera and a Prophesee Gen4 event camera, similar to the one used in \cite{HidalgoCarrio2022EventaidedDS}.
+\myemphparagraph{Apollo landing.} A real dataset consisting of a total of $5$ minutes of recording, split into $6$ trajectories, featuring both vertical and lateral descent trajectories on a $260 \times 260$ cm scale replica of the Apollo 17 landing site.
+Frames and events are recorded with a beam-splitter similar to the one used in \cite{eds}.
 Poses are recorded with an OptiTrack motion capture system.
 We downsample frames and events to a resolution of $640\times 480$ before processing.

 \myparagraph{Baselines.} We evaluate the proposed RAMP-VO architecture against several VO state-of-the-art methods making use of images only (I), events only (E) as well as based on both images and events (I+E).
-We follow the evaluation in \cite{HidalgoCarrio2022EventaidedDS} and select ORB-SLAM2 \cite{MurArtal17tro} and DPVO \cite{dpvo} as image-only baselines, while we use EDS \cite{HidalgoCarrio2022EventaidedDS} for comparison against methods fusing images and events, being the only VO system of this kind in the literature.
-Since we are the first to propose an end-to-end learnable VO system for event cameras, we also implement an event-only DPVO baseline, EDPVO, that directly processes event stacks, as well as one that processes images and events concatenated together, DPVO+events.
+We follow the evaluation in \cite{eds, dpvo, klenk2023deep} and select ORB-SLAM2 \cite{MurArtal17tro}, ORB-SLAM3 \cite{orbslam3}, COLMAP \cite{Schonberger_2016_CVPR, schoenberger2016mvs}, DROID \cite{droidslam} and DPVO \cite{dpvo} as image-only baselines, while we use EDS \cite{eds} for comparison against methods fusing images and events, being the only VO system of this kind in the literature.
+We implement an event-only DPVO baseline, EDPVO, that directly processes event stacks, as well as one that processes images and events concatenated together, DPVO+events.
+Finally, we also compare against DEVO \cite{klenk2023deep} which makes use of a similar DPVO-based architecture but only relies on events, contrary to our method that also uses images.